elighidiu/angular-review-app/README.md

 - Send http requests from an angular app to a node server

 ## The Mission
-Make an Angular application where users can leave review.
+Make an Angular application where users can leave reviews.

 ## Must-have features
 Fields needed: